sparkflows/sparkflows-docs/docs/tutorials/analytics/transaction-data-analytics.rst

 Transaction Data Analytics
 ==========================

 This workflow reads in a dataset.
-It then prints the results from the sample dataset and analyses using graphs.
+It then prints the result from the sample dataset and analyses using the graphs.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

-* Reads data from a sample dataset.
+* Reads the data from a sample dataset.
-* It then prints the results from the sample dataset.
+* Prints the result from the sample dataset.
-* Analysing using graphs.
+* Analyses using the graphs.

 .. figure:: ../../_assets/tutorials/analytics/transaction-data-analytics/1.png
    :alt: Transaction Data Analytics